A complete rug size guide

 Vacuum your rug often

-• Regular vacuuming, at least once a week, is good for the rug to prevent dust and dirt particles from entering and damaging the carpet fibres, they should be vacuumed fairly often.
+• Regular vacuuming, at least once a week, is good for the rug to prevent dust and dirt particles from entering and damaging the carpet fibres.
 Use the flat nozzle, not the brush, and vacuum at low power.
 If the rug has piles, finish by vacuuming in the direction that the piles lie.

 • In rooms where the carpet is more exposed to dirt, such as hallways and kitchens, they may need to be vacuumed more often.